Reportage (album): The future of Reportage

 Although John Taylor called it "our misunderstood masterpiece", Reportage has not been released, and none of its songs have been performed live.
 No recordings are known to have leaked, aside from a few brief studio session clips that were posted online.

 The members of Duran Duran have discussed eventual plans for Reportage.
 According to Rhodes, the group hopes to release it someday: "We want it to come out one day, it's a really interesting record... more of an edgy, indie rock album, obviously going back to our earlier roots.
-There are a lot of songs I'm very proud of that I'd like people to hear.".
+There are a lot of songs I'm very proud of that I'd like people to hear."

 As part of their deal with new record label BMG, Duran Duran hope to release Reportage.
-Nick Rhodes told Classic Pop magazine in 2021: "It's in pretty decent shape overall, we'd need three weeks to finish it...
+Rhodes told Classic Pop magazine in 2021: "It's in pretty decent shape overall, we'd need three weeks to finish it...
 I'd no objection if Andy [Taylor] wanted to do some tweaks."

+Further, in a YouTube live stream interview entitled 'Duran Duran's Premium Afterparty' with Rhodes on 29 November 2023, as part of the music video premiere for the Danse Macabre track "Black Moonlight", Rhodes reiterated—upon a recent review of the album and the return of all of the band's members—that Reportage could be their next project.

+Simon Le Bon recently mentioned in a BBC radio show that he guest presented the band's plans in 2025 which involved a European Tour and continuing work on the album.